-A study of developmentally appropriate practices and teacher's role in supporting development of young children ages birth to nine.
+A study of developmentally appropriate practices and teacher's role in supporting development of young children ages from birth to age nine.
 An emphasis on curriculum planning, including goals, environment, roles of teachers and parents, materials and settings.
 Field experiences required.
-Prerequisites: ECE 1010, ECE 2010 or department approval
+Prerequisite: ECE 1010, ECE 2010 or department approval.